 On behalf of our faculty, staff, and students, welcome to Department of Mathematics at CSU San Bernardino.
 We are excited about your interest in our programs and our campus.

+Degrees.
 The Department of Mathematics is one of nine departments within the College of Natural Sciences.
-We offer four bachelor degrees, two master's degrees, as well as a minor in mathematics, a Certificate in Introductory Actuarial Mathematics, and a Subject Matter Authorization.
+We offer four bachelor's degrees, a Master's degree, a minor in mathematics and a minor in statistics, as well as a Certificate in Introductory Actuarial Mathematics and a Subject Matter Authorization.

 The undergraduate degrees can prepare you for a quantitative reasoning related job in the public or private sector, a career in teaching, or an advanced degree.
 The Master of Arts degree is intended for those wishing to pursue a career in teaching at the community college level or who wish to go on to study for a Ph.
 D. in mathematics or a related field.
 The Master of Arts in Teaching Mathematics is geared toward those who wish to become leaders and specialists in mathematics in the secondary school systems.

 - Congratulations to our Spring 2021 Dean's List students, who have been have been recognized for earning at least at 3.5 GPA on at least 12 graded units of coursework.
 We are very proud of our students and their accomplishments.

 F2022 Math 5510 CSUSB To PhD Bridge: Research in Mathematics

 This topics course aims to support upper-level undergraduate and graduate students interested in pursuing further study in mathematics.